OSGeo/grass/doc/development/branching_how-to.md

 5. Modify the name.
 6. Click _Create branch_.

-As an alterntaive to creation in GitHub, you can create a new branch using command line (instructions included at the end of the document).
+As an alternative to creation in GitHub, you can create a new branch using command line (instructions included at the end of the document).

 Note down the latest commit hash on the branch which will be recorded in the